Bear Bryant: Texas A&M

 In 1954, Bryant accepted the head coaching job at Texas A&M University.
 He also served as athletic director.

 The Aggies suffered through a grueling 1–9 season in 1954, which began with the infamous training camp in Junction, Texas.
 The "survivors" were given the name "Junction Boys".
+In a 1980 interview with Time magazine, Bryant admitted that he had been too hard on the Junction Boys and "if I'd have been one of those players, I'd have quit too."

 Two years later, Bryant led the 1956 Texas A&M Aggies football team to the Southwest Conference championship with a 34–21 victory over the Texas Longhorns at Austin.
 The following year, Bryant's star back John David Crow won the Heisman Trophy, and the 1957 Aggies were in title contention until they lost to the #20 Rice Owls in Houston, amid rumors that Alabama would be going after Bryant.

 Again, as at Kentucky, Bryant attempted to integrate the Texas A&M squad.
 "We'll be the last football team in the Southwest Conference to integrate", he was told by a Texas A&M official.
 "Well", Bryant replied, "then that's where we're going to finish in football."

 At the close of the 1957 season, having compiled an overall 25–14–2 record at Texas A&M, Bryant returned to Tuscaloosa to take the head coaching position, succeeding Jennings B. Whitworth, as well as the athletic director job at Alabama.